Income Statement

 A. Single-Step vs. Multi-Step Income Statement

-• Multi-Step: Separates gross profit, operating income, and net income.
+• Multi-Step: Separates core operations from ancillary activities, showing gross profit, operating income, and net income distinctly—offering deeper insight into cost structures.

 B. Example of a Multi-Step Income Statement